evs-chris/raport/README.md

-# Raport: Simple reports.
+# Raport: Client reports.
 No Ragrets.

 Raport is a text/html reporting tool that takes one or more json data sources and uses a template to generate delimited text (csv, tsv, etc) or html that can be paginated for printing.
 When printing paged reports from chromium-based browsers, turn off the margins, as they're built into the report, and be sure to match the paper size and orientation.